sqrrahman/Vicsek_interaction_network_critical_noise_geometry_and_topology/README.md

 4. Post-processing the sampled snapshots,
 5. Plotting figures based on the processed data.

-Additional codes are provided for:

-a.
-Generating animations/movies after steady state,
-b.
-Plotting the largest clusters.
+Additional codes are provided for generating animations/movies after steady state and for plotting the largest clusters.